hydroclaus/python-numpy-git/README.md

 # python-numpy-git
+Generally, this entire repository ("folder") is meant to serve useful resources for (my) PhD (and other) students.
+Poke around!

+For those of you who are learning German: [this might be interesting](https://sites.google.com/dit.ie/anyone4german/home)

-This is an open overview over the following technical aspects:
+There are other pages here, but the following list gives an overview over some technical aspects:

 - [python and "scientific python packages"](./python.md)
 - [version control, git](./version_control.md)